Pernix

 Workflows

-A workflow is a YAML pipeline in data/workflows/ — explicit steps, explicit dependencies, parallel waves.
-Build one for a job you do every Monday, then schedule it on cron.
-The same workflow runs unchanged whether the brain inside is a local model, a frontier API, or a mix of both.
-The agent assembles the workers, you read the output.
+A workflow is a WORKFLOW.md recipe in data/workflows/ — YAML-frontmatter steps with explicit dependencies and parallel waves.
+Describe a job you do every Monday and the agent can draft the workflow itself, submitted for your approval before it ever runs.
+The same recipe runs unchanged whether the brain inside is a local model, a frontier API, or a mix of both.

 • parallel waves auto-dispatched